nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Indicates that group contains an observed actual atmospheric pressure (e.g. remark ``QFE761/1015`` or ``QFE741``).
 This group is used by some countries which were part of Soviet Union.

+		.. cpp:enumerator:: SLPNO

+			Mean sea-level pressure information is not available.
+No further details are provided.

+		.. cpp:enumerator:: PRES_MISG

+			Atmospheric pressure (altimeter) data is missing.
+No further details are provided.

 	**Acquiring group data**

 		.. cpp:function:: Type type() const

-			:returns: Type of the pressure value (observed or forecast).
+			:returns: Type of the pressure value (observed, forecast, and data missing).

 		.. cpp:function:: Pressure atmosphericPressure() const